 In short, as we’ve gained weight, as a society, we’ve also turned increasingly to diets as the solution with deleterious effect.

 Going on a restrictive diet has two consequences:

-1) Restrictive diets initially result in quick weight loss which lowers your metabolism, fires up hunger hormones and lowers the hormones that make us feel full.
-It’s not your imagination that you’re thinking about food more often when you’re on a diet… that’s your body’s way of trying to make you eat in an attempt to defend itself!
+1) Restrictive diets can initially result in quick weight loss, which lowers your metabolism, fires up hunger hormones, and lowers the hormones that make us feel full.
+It’s not your imagination that you’re thinking about food more often when you’re on a diet – that’s your body’s way of trying to make you eat, in an attempt to defend itself.

 2) Dieting creates a dysfunctional relationship with food.
-Not only the mindset that there are “good” and “bad” foods (and that we are “good” or ‘bad” when we eat them), but also the reality that the more forbidden a food is, the more desirable it seems… and since the foods we’re forbidding are ultra-processed foods (i.e., highly addictive), they’re VERY difficult to resist.
-In short, for a variety of reasons, diets set us up for the inevitable reaction to a diet which is a binge.
+Not only the mindset that there are “good” and “bad” foods (and that we are “good” or “bad” when we eat them), but the reality that the more forbidden a food is, the more desirable it seems.
+Since many of the foods we’re forbidding are ultra-processed foods (highly addictive), they’re very difficult to resist.
+For a variety of reasons, diets set us up for the inevitable reaction to a diet, which is a binge.

-And that’s when a yo-yo dieting cycle begins—which in turns leads to more hormonal changes, a more dysfunctional relationship with food, and worst of all, more shame around our weight and our relationship with food.
+That’s when a yo-yo dieting cycle begins – which in turn, leads to more hormonal changes, a more dysfunctional relationship with food, and worst of all, more shame around our weight & our relationship with food.
 The societal bias we have against people with obesity in our culture only exacerbates this sense of shame and self-blame.

 You could think of it this way…

 The food environment has changed which has led to weight gain for society as a whole.